nirinarisantatra/icraft-libo-kubernetes/README.md

 Note down the kubeadm join-message printed in the console to be able to connect further Kubernetes nodes in the future.

-Use the following in an extra-terminal to be able to see what the Kubernetes-cluster is doing:
+Open the following in an extra-terminal to be able to see what happen within the Kubernetes cluster:

 ```shell=
 $ watch -n 5 kubectl get deployment,svc,pods,pvc,pv,ing